zedef99/Mental_Health_Analysis/README.md

 This is a project for a university course.

-We have a dataset with the answers of the 2019 PASSI Questionnaire and we are asked to do an analysis of a variable of our interest. <br>
+We had a dataset with the answers of the 2019 PASSI Questionnaire and we were asked to do an analysis of a variable of our interest. <br>
-Me and my group decide to focus on the mental health variable.
+Me and my group decided to focus on the mental health variable.
 Particularly we tried to discover the correlation between mental health and the smoker status and/or alcohol consumption variables.
 In the pdf you can find a brief summary on how we developed the project and a commentary on each step.

 Our conclusion were: